phpmyadmin/motranslator/README.md

 ## Limitations

-* Not suitable for huge MO files which you don't want to store in memory
+* Default `InMemoryCache` not suitable for huge MO files which you don't want to store in memory
 * Input and output encoding has to match (preferably UTF-8)

 ## Installation